miggyh27/whiteoutbot/README.md

 To get started with the bot, head over to the [wiki](https://github.com/whiteout-project/bot/wiki) for instructions and other information.

 If you have any issues with the bot, head over to the [common issues](https://github.com/whiteout-project/bot/wiki/Common-Issues) page or join our [discord server](https://discord.gg/apYByj6K2m) for support.

+For a turnkey VPS Docker setup, see `SETUP_RUNBOOK.md`.